 How to Do:

-4. Stretch rubber bands around the lid, spacing them evenly to create the banjo strings.
+- Stretch colorful rubber bands across the plate to create the strings.

 Make Mini Edible Truck Activity